biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 ```
 species_filt = species[apply(species, 1, function(x) sum(x > 0.0001) > 0.1 * ncol(species)), ]
 ```

+* Question: What exactly is this command doing?
+What does 0.0001 represent?
+0.1?
+* Note that you can break the command apart to poke at the output, e.g. run `apply(species, 1, function(x) sum(x > 0.0001)` first.

 Check the dimensions of species post-filtering:
 ```
 dim(species_filt)